BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Polkadot/LCP1:Intro_To_Polkadot.md

 #### Low energy impact validation mechanism.

-A secure transaction validation mechanism is sought, one that at the same time does not require expensive hardware and high energy consumption.
+Polkadot aims to have a secure transaction validation mechanism, that at the same time does not require expensive hardware and excessive energy consumption.

 ## Practice